luandretta/night-clicks/README.md

 It was checked on Chrome, Firefox, Safari and Edge.

-When using Safari browser, the submit button seems to have a bigger border-radius, but it doesn't affect the performance.
+When using Safari browser, the submit button renders differently, but it doesn't affect the performance.

 ![Button Send a Message](documentation/button.jpg)